-$^{^{\}rm 41} \rm Refer$ to paragraphs 47 and 48.
+&lt;sup>57 Refer to paragraphs 57 and 58.

-Instruments Credit Conversion Factor (%) 4 Forward asset purchases These include commitments to purchase at a specified future date and on pre-arranged terms, a loan, security or other asset from another party, including written put options on specified assets with the character of a credit enhancement.
-Where a bank purchasing the asset has an unequivocal right to substitute cash settlement in place of accepting delivery of the asset and the price on settlement is calculated with reference to a general market price indicator (and not to the financial condition of any specific entity), the purchase may be treated as a market-related off-balance sheet transaction.
-Written put options expressed in terms of market rates for currencies or financial instruments bearing no credit risk, are excluded from risk assets.
-100 5 Placements of forward deposits These relate to any agreement between a bank and another party whereby the bank will place a deposit at an agreed rate of interest with that party at a predetermined future date.
+Instruments Credit Conversion Factor (%) 5 Placements of forward deposits These relate to any agreement between a bank and another party whereby the bank will place a deposit at an agreed rate of interest with that party at a predetermined future date.
 100 6 Partly-paid shares and securities These include any amounts owing on the uncalled portion of partly paid shares and securities held by a bank which represent commitments with certain drawdown by the issuer at a future date.
 100 7 Transaction-related contingent items These are contingent liabilities which involve an irrevocable obligation of a bank to pay a third party beneficiary when a customer fails to perform some contractual non-financial obligation, that is where the risk of loss to the bank depends on the likelihood of a future event which is independent of the creditworthiness of the counterparty.
-They are essentially guarantees which support particular obligations rather than supporting customers' general financial obligations, and include: (i) performance bonds, warranties and indemnities; (ii) bid or tender bonds; (iii) advance payment guarantees; (iv) customs and excise bonds; and (v) standby letters of credit related to particular contracts and non-financial transactions.
-50

-Instruments Credit Conversion Factor (%) Note-issuance facilities (NIFs) and revolving underwriting facilities (RUFs) 8 These involve arrangements whereby a borrower may drawdown funds up to a prescribed limit over a predefined period by making repeated note issues to the market, and where, should the issue prove unable to be placed in the market, the unplaced amount is to be taken up or funds made available by a bank being committed as an underwriter of the facility.
-50 Trade-related contingent items Contingent liabilities arising from trade-related obligations, which are secured against an underlying shipment of goods for both issuing and confirming bank.
-9 These include documentary letters of credit issued by a bank which are, or are to be, collateralised by underlying shipments, i.e. where the credit provides for the bank to retain title to the underlying shipment; shipping guarantees issued by a bank; acceptances on trade bills; and any other trade-related contingencies.
-20 42 Other commitments (i) Commitments with an original maturity up to one year 20 10 (ii) Commitments with an original maturity over one year 50 (iii) Commitments that can be unconditionally cancelled at any time by the bank without prior notice, or that effectively provide for automatic cancellation due to the deterioration in a borrower's creditworthiness 0

-$^{^{\}rm 42}$ The CCF of 20% shall be applied to both issuing and confirming banks for short-term self-liquidating trade letters of credit arising from the movement of goods.
+They are essentially guarantees which support particular obligations rather than supporting customers' general financial obligations, and include: 50 (i) performance bonds, warranties and indemnities; 50 (ii) bid or tender bonds; (iii) advance payment guarantees; (iv) customs and excise bonds; and (v) standby letters of credit related to particular contracts and non-financial transactions.
+8 Note-issuance facilities (NIFs) and revolving underwriting facilities (RUFs) These involve arrangements whereby a borrower may drawdown funds up to a prescribed limit over a predefined period by making repeated note issues to the market, and where, should the issue prove unable to be placed in the market, the unplaced amount is to be taken up or funds made available by a bank being committed as an underwriter of the facility.
+50 9 Trade-related contingent items Contingent liabilities arising from trade-related obligations, which are secured against an underlying shipment of goods for both issuing and confirming bank.
+These include documentary letters of credit issued by a bank which are, or are to be, collateralised by underlying shipments, i.e. where the credit provides for the bank to retain title to the underlying shipment; shipping guarantees issued by a bank; acceptances on trade bills; and any other trade-related contingencies.
+A graduated approach shall be applied to both the issuing and confirming banks in respect of self-liquidating trade letters of credit arising from the movement of goods (e.g. documentary credits collateralised by the underlying shipment), as follows: (a) Maturity ≤ 3 months (b) 3 months &lt; Maturity ≤ 9 months (c) 9 months &lt; Maturity ≤ 12 months (d) Maturity &gt; 12 months 20 50 75 100 Banks shall ensure that appropriate risk mitigation measures are in place to cater for the different risks (i.e. credit risk, counterparty risk, country risk, foreign exchange risk and commodity risk, amongst others) involved in these types of transactions.
+The effective maturity shall be used in case the letters of credit are expected to, or, have been rolled over.

+Instruments Credit Conversion Factor (%) 10 Other commitments (i) Commitments with an original maturity up to one year 20 (ii) Commitments with an original maturity over one year 50 (iii) Commitments that can be unconditionally cancelled at any time by the bank without prior notice, or that effectively provide for automatic cancellation due to the deterioration in a borrower's creditworthiness 0